1099

 1099 Overview

-The Form 1099 is used to report various types of income other than wages, salaries, and tips (for which Form W-2 is used instead).
-Examples of reportable transactions are amounts paid to a non-corporate independent contractor for services (in IRS terminology, such payments are non-employee compensation).
+The 1099 Form is used to report various types of income other than wages, salaries, and tips (for which Form W-2 is used instead).
+Examples of reportable 1099 transactions are amounts paid to a non-corporate independent contractor for services.
+In IRS terminology, such payments are non-employee compensation.
 The ubiquity of the form has also led to use of the phrase "1099 workers" or "the 1099 economy" to refer to the independent contractors themselves.

 Contact an accountant to determine the following information before attempting to print the 1099 forms.